Vision-Intelligence-Enabled Beam Tracking for Cross-Interface Optical Wireless Communication between Underwater and Low-Altitude Platforms: Numerical Results and Discussions

-Consequently, the aforementioned experimental result demonstrates that the proposed beam alignment algorithm shows superior performance in increasing alignment accuracy and reducing the influence of vision noise than the traditional meanshift method and previous CNN method.
+Finally, from a holistic communication system perspective, simulation of the average bit error rate (BER) over noise is displayed in Fig. \ref{BER}, which describes the performance of the algorithm in the communication scenario.
+Here $P_n$ denotes the power of constant-intensity noise, i.e, thermal noise and solar noise.
+The result has further demonstrated the superiority of the proposed algorithm for lower BER over environmental noise.
+Consequently, the aforementioned result demonstrates that the proposed beam alignment algorithm shows superior performance in increasing alignment accuracy and reducing the influence of vision noise compared to the traditional mean shift and 3D-CNN benchmarks.